 Storstac is excited to announce that we have successfully fabricated and installed the Downtown Hamilton Shipping Container House.
-This precedent setting build nicknamed the Hamilton Shipping Container House was installed in just EIGHT HOURS and consists of eight 40′ high cube shipping containers sitting on top of a solid concrete foundation.
-Designed by Toronto Architect Jason Halter, the house has been custom designed to suit his clients specific tastes which Jason describes as being “iconoclastic”.
+This precedent-setting build nicknamed the Hamilton Shipping Container House was installed in just EIGHT HOURS and consists of eight 40′ high cube shipping containers sitting on top of a solid concrete foundation.
+Designed by Toronto Architect Jason Halter, the house has been custom designed to suit his clients’ specific tastes which Jason describes as being “iconoclastic”.
 Although the unmodified shipping containers themselves are fabricated in China (China manufactures the large majority of new shipping containers) all of the modification work (Cut and framing of all window and door openings, interior openings, structural reinforcements, window installation and exterior paint) were undertaken at our Toronto, Canada modification facility.
 Unlike a number of shipping container homes built around the world, this one will not be clad with any additional materials.
 Instead, the containers Corten Steel corrugated walls will remain naked, and they were painted (In Storstac’s dedicated paint shop) brick brown; allowing the house to better blend in with the surrounding Victorian era homes.
-The rugged industrial look of this shipping container home pays homage to the fact that the home is located in “Steel Town”, but a number of subtle architectural design elements (like the seven walk out balconies that will utilize the shipping container doors as the balconies side walls) will make this shipping container home stand out from most others.
-Until now there have only been a hand full of container homes built in Canada, almost all of which have been erected outside of cities urban centers, mostly in rural areas as cottages.
+The rugged industrial look of this shipping container home pays homage to the fact that the home is located in “Steel Town”, but a number of subtle architectural design elements (like the seven walkout balconies that will utilize the shipping container doors as the balconies side walls) will make this shipping container home stand out from most others.
+Until now there has only been a hand full of container homes built in Canada, almost all of which have been erected outside of cities urban centres, mostly in rural areas as cottages.
 As stated earlier in this article, the Hamilton shipping container home was modified and fabricated at Storstac‘s modification facility located at 90 North Queen Street in Toronto, Canada and will rely strictly on 100% Canadian steel (for framing and modified structural work), paint, windows doors and most importantly local labor.
 Follow us on Instagram (@storstac_containers) to follow some of our favorite modification projects.